Sam-Rowe/justaddapicnic.com/_posts/2023-01-23-feb_half_term.markdown

         <img src="https://www.justaddapicnic.com/images/event_posters/February2023/macknadeBiscuit.webp">
     </ul>
     <ul><h5>Guided Winter Walk and Talk</h5>
         <p>Pegwell Bay Country Park, CT12 5JB <b>2pm - 3pm. </b>Learn more about how you can help to protect our vulnerable migrant birds and seal communities, grab a free spotter sheet or come and get arty with some natural crafts.
 Discover the wonderful bird and marine life that relies on these protected areas through the Winter.
-Adults and children will enjoy looking out for important winter waders, birds of prey and even our local seals and their newly born pups.Stop by between 10.30am-2.30pm to chat to the wardens about our coastal reserves or try a free spotter sheet and some craft activities to enjoy on your own walk.</p>
+Adults and children will enjoy looking out for important winter waders, birds of prey and even our local seals and their newly born pups.
+Stop by between 10.30am-2.30pm to chat to the wardens about our coastal reserves or try a free spotter sheet and some craft activities to enjoy on your own walk.</p>
         <p>Please book to take part in this activity using this<a href="https://www.kentwildlifetrust.org.uk/events/2023-02-14-free-guided-winter-wildlife-walk-and-talk"> LINK.</a></p>
     </ul>
     <ul><h5></h5>